python/mypy/docs/source/running_mypy.rst

 :option:`mypy -m mycode.foo <mypy -m>` and mypy discovers that ``mycode.foo`` imports ``mycode.bar``.

 How do we want mypy to type check ``mycode.bar``?
-Mypy's behavior here is configurable -- although we **strongly recommend** using the default -- by using the :option:`--follow-imports <mypy --follow-imports>` flag.
+Mypy's behaviour here is configurable -- although we **strongly recommend** using the default -- by using the :option:`--follow-imports <mypy --follow-imports>` flag.
 This flag accepts one of four string values: